bibisixtynine/zx80app/readme.md

   - W4 no interactive tutorial
   - W5 single file only
   - W6 assets must come from an url...
-  - W9 load/save in the cloud... the username (in settings) will be used as the folder name : use foldername compatible rules for the name of username
   - W10 delete project not available

 Bugs :